webflorist/routetree/README.md

 ];
 ```

+#### Auto-translation of regular page-content

+In many cases you will also want to translate page-content in your views.
+The RouteTree includes a handy helper-function called `trans_by_route()`, that will try and look for a translation in the current node's content-language-file.

+Using the example above the location of this file for the `office` page would be : `./company/team/office.php`

 ### Important RouteTree-methods

 For the already mentioned and explained methods `setRootNode`, `addNode` and `addNodes` please see the corresponding sections above.